Pterostylis cycnocephala: Taxonomy and naming

 Pterostylis cycnocephala was first formally described in 1936 by Robert FitzGerald and the description was published in Fitzgerald's book, Australian Orchids.
 The specific epithet (cycnocephala) is derived from the Ancient Greek words kyknos meaning "swan" and kephale meaning "head", referring to the labellum appendage having the shape of a swan's head and neck.

 Distribution and habitat

-The swan greenhood is common and widespread from the Darling Downs in Queensland, through New South Wales and Victoria to Tasmania, growing mostly in grassy places.
+The swan greenhood is common and widespread from the Darling Downs in Queensland, through New South Wales, Victoria, South Australia to Tasmania, growing mostly in grassy places.